 - Have Your Book Edited Before Querying Agents.

 First drafts are not ready for representation.
 It doesn’t matter how educated or experienced you are as a writer.
 Every writer needs an editor.
 Agents will polish your manuscript, but most don’t have time to do a full revision.
-We are big fans of book coaches and developmental editors, but if you do not have the budget to hire a professional, find an editing partner who writes in your genre, or a writing group to help your grow your work.
+We are big fans of book coaches and developmental editors, but if you do not have the budget to hire a professional, find an editing partner who writes in your genre or a writing group.
 Editing is about improving the work, not trashing it.
 Many writers avoid the editing process because they fear the rejection and negative feedback.
 It doesn’t have to be a miserable process.
 Seek out happy, productive, like-minded writers and help each other write great books!

 - Think Professional And Think Big

 We are always surprised by how small authors think.
 By small we mean, “I’ll never be as well-known as…(fill in your favorite author)”.
 The moment you decide to become a published author, you need to start acting like a published author.
 Writing is an art, but books are a business.
 It doesn’t matter whether you’re writing fiction or non-fiction, everything you do should be with intent, professionalism and in prep for possibly making it BIG.
 Get professional photos taken.
 Your favorite picture taken with your cat is fine for Instagram or Facebook.
 So is the picture of you with your arms around your bud’s shoulder with a beer in your hand.
 But, unless you are writing about cats or beer, those photos may not be the ones you want for your author image.
 If you can’t afford professional photos, have your aspiring photographer friend take pictures for you.
 Think published author.
 Casual is fine, but keep in mind the image you want to convey to your readers, the agent you are querying, and your soon to be publisher.